-Depression is a withdrawal symptom, but there are additional links between amphetamines and depression.
+Amphetamine-induced depressive disorder is a serious mental health illness, but there are additional links between amphetamines and depression.
 Other signs seen in amphetamine rehab include anxiety, fatigue, and hunger, but the success of amphetamine addiction treatment depends on identifying and treating associated depression.

 A Link Backed by Research